 - The manager gave JV the address, which he maybe shouldn’t have done, but he did anyway.

-- JV asked the manager if he could talk to the person that made the delivery to get a description of the guy.
+- JV asked the manager if he could talk to the person that made the delivery.
+He did this to get a description of the guy.
 The manager agreed and said he would call back.

 - In the meantime, JV went online and looked up the address.
 After Google searching and looking through public records, he found the name associated with the address.

 - He ran a Google search on the name and found that the guy had a YouTube account where he was on film.

 - The manager called back and said that he’d talked to the driver, and provided the description.
 JV noted that it exactly matched the info on YouTube.

 - He ran the name and address through a few more searches and came up with a couple of potential phone numbers.